woocart/eu-vat-b2b-taxes/docs/README.md

 If you haven't yet, you still need to manually enter your country's standard, reduced and zero rates.
 This is not handled by the plugin.

-The defaults are checked boxes and should be the correct setting for all EU countries.
+The default settings should be the correct setting for all EU countries.
 That said, make sure to confirm the settings with your accountant or tax advisor.

+Please keep in mind you or your accountant need to do the VAT reporting to the EU, as this is not done by the plugin.

 ## Plugin Settings